 This shortage has driven high demand for both clinical and non-clinical staff.
 For example, many employers seek support worker with visa sponsorship applicants to address ongoing workforce gaps in home care and residential care settings.

 The health and care visa UK helps fill these gaps by allowing certified employers to recruit qualified candidates from overseas under a regulated sponsorship system.
-However, because of misuse by some non-compliant care providers, the government introduced stricter rules in 2024–2026.
+The immigration salary list determines the minimum salary thresholds and eligibility for sponsored roles, so employers must ensure roles meet the criteria set out in this list.

 This means meeting the health and care visa UK requirements is now more important than ever for successful approval.